Sony shares plunge as investors question TV revival

 "We think fixed-cost reductions of nearly 300 billion yen are needed to improve earnings at the TV business and that the proposed restructuring is not consistent with such a reduction.
 We think the company faces a thorny path as even if it tries to cut fixed costs it will be difficult to actually do so."

 The warning by Sony illustrates its diminished standing in the technology world.
-Back when Sony was led by co-founder Akio Morita and it launched the iconic Walkman, it was an inspiration to the founders of a then-little-known start-up company called Apple Computers (AAPL.O).
+Back when Sony was led by co-founder Akio Morita and it launched the iconic Walkman, it was an inspiration to the founders of a then-little-known start-up company called Apple Computers.

-Now Sony, led by its Welsh-born chairman and CEO, Howard Stringer, is struggling to create hit devices and finds itself outmaneuvered in TVs by Samsung Electronics Co (005930.KS) and in the booming smartphone market by Apple.
+Now Sony, led by its Welsh-born chairman and CEO, Howard Stringer, is struggling to create hit devices and finds itself outmanoeuvred in TVs by Samsung Electronics Co and in the booming smartphone market by Apple.

 STRINGER YEARS